 Once elected, the Trust has the duty to ensure that governors are equipped with the skills to perform this role.
-Full induction and training required will be provided.
+Full induction and training required will be provided along with regular online briefing events.

 Due to current challenges posed by Covid-19, we do ask that prospective governors have a good level of IT literacy, ensuring they can join virtual meetings and so on.